qwx9/strangepg/README.md

 This option completely ignores all of this and instead signals layouting to begin immediately after all nodes and edges have been created.
+- `-W` do not suppress warnings: redundant edges and such are discarded, but printing warnings about this and some other cases is too common;
+this prevents printing a ton of output that may not be relevant.

 <p align="center"><img src=".pics/darkmode.png"/></p>